-You can also visit Reykjavík in this time and you could even do my walking tour at 10 and have a nice lunch somewhere before it’s time to go back to the airport.
+You can also visit Reykjavík in this time and you could even do a private walking tour with us and have a nice lunch somewhere before it’s time to go back to the airport.
 You could also do a whale watching tour or an ATV tour or even a horseback riding tour.
-If you just want to spend some time in the city you could also consider doing a private walking tour with us with an earlier departure and then use the rest of your time checking out everything we mention on the tour.

 Another option would be to rent a car and drive around the Reykjanes peninsula.
 Or you could consider doing a private tour around the area with a guide.
 Just keep in mind that you’re arriving after an overnight flight and if you didn’t get any sleep on the plane you might not be in the best shape to drive.